JEDavis624/justpick/README.md

 # Breakdown of tasks
 Rough Breakdown of Tasks

-UI/UX Design (Setting up Handlebars) - researching other CSS frameworks (J)
+UI/UX Design (Setting up Handlebars) - researching other CSS frameworks

-Client-side functionality (event listeners, displaying of dynamic content from DB/API back to client) (Stephanie)
+Client-side functionality (event listeners, displaying of dynamic content from DB/API back to client)

 Authentication using Passport.js?
-(Ted)

-Relational DB Setup (Creating MYSQL/MongoDB Database and ORM/Sequelize to perform CRUD operations on data) (Ted)
+Relational DB Setup (Creating MYSQL/MongoDB Database and ORM/Sequelize to perform CRUD operations on data)

-Search and Algorithm Construction (Ted) (Stephanie)
+Search and Algorithm Construction

-Server Setup and maintenance - API Routes and CRUD routes that link back to models and database (Ted)
+Server Setup and maintenance - API Routes and CRUD routes that link back to models and database

 QA/Testing - Integration of Lint and potentially setting up unit testing (Shared)

-GitHub Maintenance and Ownership of code-based architecture (following MVC Model) (Stephanie)
+GitHub Maintenance and Ownership of code-based architecture (following MVC Model)

 # Project Requirements